auth0/docs/articles/mfa/guides/mfa-api/manage.md

 If you are building a user interface to manage authentication factors, you'll need to obtain a token you can use for the MFA API at any moment, not only during authentication:

 * If you are using [Universal Login](/universal-login), redirect to the `/authorize` endpoint, specifying the `https://${account.namespace}/mfa` audience, before using calling the MFA API.
 * If you are using the Resource Owner Password Grant, you have two options:

-  - Ask for the `https://${account.namespace}/mfa` audience when logging-in, and use a [Refresh Token](/tokens/concepts/refresh-tokens) to refresh it later.
+    * Ask for the `https://${account.namespace}/mfa` audience when logging-in, and use a [Refresh Token](/tokens/concepts/refresh-tokens) to refresh it later.

-  - If you need to list and delete authenticators, ask the user to [authenticate again](/mfa/guides/mfa-api/authenticate) with `/oauth/token`, specifying the `https://${account.namespace}/mfa` audience.
+    * If you need to list and delete authenticators, ask the user to [authenticate again](/mfa/guides/mfa-api/authenticate) with `/oauth/token`, specifying the `https://${account.namespace}/mfa` audience.
 Users will need to complete MFA before being able to list/delete the authentication factors.
+    * If you need to list and delete authenticators, ask the user to [authenticate again](/mfa/guides/mfa-api/authenticate) with `/oauth/token`, specifying the `https://${account.namespace}/mfa` audience.
+Users will need to complete MFA before being able to list/delete the authentication factors.

-  - If you only need to list authenticators, ask the user to [authenticate again](/mfa/guides/mfa-api/authenticate) using `/oauth/token`, with username/password.
+    * If you only need to list authenticators, ask the user to [authenticate again](/mfa/guides/mfa-api/authenticate) using `/oauth/token`, with username/password.
 The endpoint will return an `mfa_required` error, and an `mfa_token` you can use to list authenticators.
 Users will need to provide their password to see their authenticators.

 When you request a token for the MFA audience, you can request the following scopes:

-- `enroll`: needed to enroll a new authenticator
+* `enroll`: needed to enroll a new authenticator
-- `read:authenticators`: needed to list existing authenticators
+* `read:authenticators`: needed to list existing authenticators
-- `remove:authenticators`: needed to delete an authenticator
+* `remove:authenticators`: needed to delete an authenticator

 ## List Authenticators